tc4mpbell/battleship/README.md

 end
 ```

-Your player class is responsible for implementing the following methods:
+### Your player class is responsible for implementing the following methods

 1. `prepare_for_new_game`: This method gets called at the start of every new game.
 Anything your player needs to do to get ready for a game should be done here.